Our Services

 Helpful Resources

-Rituximab side effects happen because depleting CD20 positive B cells shifts immunity and can trigger cytokine release, leading most often to infusion reactions, fatigue, rashes, and higher infection risk, with rare but serious issues like hepatitis B reactivation, low blood counts, heart or lung problems, and PML.
+Rituximab side effects occur because the drug depletes CD20-positive B cells, which shifts immune function and can trigger cytokine release.
+The most common side effects include infusion reactions, fatigue, rashes, and increased infection risk.
+Rare but serious risks include hepatitis B reactivation, low blood counts, heart or lung complications, and progressive multifocal leukoencephalopathy (PML).

-Medically approved steps include hepatitis B screening, premedication before infusions, vaccines before starting, regular labs, and clear plans for when to monitor at home, call your doctor for fever or other infection signs, or seek emergency care for trouble breathing or chest pain.
-There are several factors to consider, and the full list of symptoms to watch for and exact next steps is outlined below.
+Medically approved safety steps include hepatitis B screening, premedication before infusions, vaccinations before starting therapy, and regular lab monitoring.
+Patients should call their doctor for fever or infection signs, and seek emergency care for trouble breathing or chest pain.

 While rituximab can be highly effective, it can also cause side effects.
 Understanding why these side effects happen — and what to do about them — can help you feel more informed and prepared.